 - The punchline to the whole mess is the fetch modus used by John's dad — the Wallet Modus, which makes your entire inventory convenient and available at all times.

 - In an earlier adventure, Problem Sleuth and all the rest had a 4-slot inventory, with one slot for weapon and sometimes some special slots for places such as keeping something under your hat.
 In the Homestuck intermission, Midnight Crew had a similar system - only they had one inventory slot and four weapon slots.
 It didn't make it any harder for them, because their sole inventory slot was constantly occupied by a stack of cards...
 Which morphed into a big chest, wardrobe or the like at the moment it needed.
 Individual items also could have been taken as individual cards from the deck, bypassing the chest phase.

-- Smart phones such as the HTC Aria have a handful of "pages" on which you can put icons or shortcuts for apps and widgets.
-You swipe from page to page and can usually arrange pr add icons to each page however you like.
-Each page has room for a certain number of icons, say 4 x 4.
+- In Android (prior to version 4.4 and the Google Experience Launcher), the home screen typically sports 3 to 5 "pages", on which users can place icons/shortcuts for apps and widgets.
+You swipe from page to page and can arrange or add icons to each page (mostly) however you like, and each page's space is aligned to a grid (say, 5 x 5).
 However, some widgets like a clock or a music player take up a 1 x 4, 2x 2, 2 x 4 or even 4 x 4 space.
 Start managing!